LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     dataset = load_dataset("mteb/imdb")['test'].select(range(1000))

-For the sake of brevity, we will only use the first 1000 examples of the dataset.
+For brevity, we will only use the first 1000 examples of the dataset.

 Defining a Prompt and a Verbalizer
 ----------------------------------